 buildeco was set up in 2013 to bring to the market a variety of modular eco-design based house types to meet the expanding self-build and custom-build market.
 House types are also provided for local authorities, housing associations and private clients in meeting their requirements. (refer to Sectors tab and Modular Housing Projects)

-As a homemade home supplier we are able to offer a turnkey solution to deliver your individual home or cluster of homes, or to work in collaboration.
+As a homemade home supplier we are able to offer a fully integrated end-to-end operational solution to deliver your individual home or cluster of homes, or to work in collaboration.

 Basic designs have also been developed for modular educational buildings and classrooms. (refer to Sectors tab and Modular Educational Buildings)